Denise Connor, MD

 • As I expand PRIME’s clinical reasoning curriculum, my goal is harness residents’ own, authentic cases to hone skill in metacognition.
 I am in the midst of analyzing a series of focus groups with graduating Internal Medicine residents to understand how they approach concepts related to diagnostic reasoning.
 My goal is to use the results of this thematic analysis to shape our future curriculum.

-• As co-director for the “Dr. Block: Data & Reasoning” in the Bridges Curriculum, I hope to enhance our understanding of successful strategies for teaching and assessing clinical reasoning in early learners.
+• As Director for the Diagnostic Reasoning (DR.) Block in the Bridges Curriculum, I hope to enhance our understanding of successful strategies for teaching and assessing clinical reasoning in early learners.

 • I am working with a team of colleagues to develop a web-based platform aimed at helping faculty teach concepts in clinical reasoning to their learners, as an extension of the Journal of General Internal Medicine’s Exercises in Clinical Reasoning series.
 Ultimately, we hope to study the site’s impact on disseminating clinical reasoning concepts.